ETCLabs/RDMnet/docs/how_rdmnet_works/how_it_works.md

       ||                    ||                    ||
 ```

-Why is the %Broker necessary?
+Why is the broker necessary?
 We'll get back to that.
 First, some new
 terminology.

 In RDMnet, the protocol that carries RDM messages is called **RDM Packet
 Transport (RPT)**.
 Something that originates RDM commands using RPT and
 receives responses is called an **RPT Controller**, and something that receives
 RDM commands using RPT and sends responses is called an **RPT Device**.
 When
-discussing RDMnet, these are often shortened to simply *Controller* and
+discussing RDMnet, these are often shortened to simply *controller* and
-*Device*.
+*device*.

 An RPT message that carries an RDM commands is called a **Request**, and an RPT
 message that carries an RDM response is called a **Notification**.